 You’ll first have to get your token from the Instapage account and add it in the Settings tab of the plugin.
 Here’s how to do this:

-Open the page you want to deploy, click the URL tab and choose WordPress.
+Open the page you want to deploy, click Publish Page, and choose WordPress.

 That will open the following page: